anbclausen/optifuzz/README.md

 - [C operators](https://devdocs.io/c/language/operator_arithmetic): List of all arithmetic operators in C. Used as a basis for defining should-be-constant-time ASTs.

 ## TODO
-- Skriv fuzzer færdig, lav minimal C kode
-- Python script til at analysere kode
-- Compile programmer med mange forskellige compile flags for at se hvilke flags, der giver problemer
-- Lav liste over farlige branching instruktioner
+- Fuzzer
+  - Make timing more robust
-- Lav custom værdier for tests (0, MAXINT, ...)
+  - Make classes of fuzzing inputs: custom values for tests fx (0, MAXINT, ...)
 - Document code
-- Make timing more robust
-- Make classes of fuzzing inputs
 - Fix visualize script
   - Output LaTeX and compile it
+    - Include code, graphs, compile flags and stats
-  - move into analyze folder
+  - Move into analyze folder

-The goal of today:
-  - make all: generér en LaTeX-fil + pdf med sektioner der indeholder kode, grafer, compileflags og stats: så mange ud af så mange...